akshaykharche/dart_vaders_hack19_stack_overflow/README.md

-# Flutter Hackathon - theme - STack Overflow
+# Flutter Hackathon - theme - Stack Overflow

 A project created to implement a view like question list screen of stack overflow as per theme of #hack19